Transforming a challenge… into an opportunity

 Fuel poverty has become a major problem in Europe.
 There are between 50 and 125 million people who struggle every day to ensure adequate heating, light, and cooking power in their dwelling at an affordable price (European Parliamentary Research Service).
 This has a severe impact on their health and wellbeing.
 Creative and systems-changing solutions are needed to transform this issue into an opportunity for these people to thrive.

 After a successful partnership in 2015-2016, the Schneider Electric Foundation, under the aegis of the Fondation de France, and Ashoka, have renewed their commitment to helping improve the living conditions of millions of people facing fuel poverty in Europe.
 It is by offering support for the most innovative social entrepreneurs in Europe that we can help entire communities tackle fuel poverty and move towards energy sustainability.

-We are launching a new Call for Projects to identify, engage, and support to scale-up 15-20 innovative organizations that offer creative and systems-changing solutions to tackle fuel poverty and promote energy sustainability in five European countries: Germany, Greece, Italy, Portugal, and Spain.
+Our new Call for Projects aims to identify, engage, and support to scale-up 15-20 innovative organizations that offer creative and systems-changing solutions to tackle fuel poverty and promote energy sustainability in five European countries: Germany, Greece, Italy, Portugal, and Spain.
 The 2017-2018 Call for Projects will open on Monday, 12th June 2017 at 9am GMT and will close on Sunday, 1st October 2017 at midnight GMT.

-In particular, we are looking for organizations and projects working in one or more of the following categories:
+In particular, we are looking for organizations and projects working in one or more of the categories below.

 Call for Projects